Jirka-Mayer/Mycelium/docs/data-format-versioning.md

 ## Shroom data

-The data fields in a shroom has to now be typed, so we add a special key to some objects, and that key defines the object type:
+The data fields in a shroom has to be typed now, so we add a special key to some objects, and that key defines the object type:

 ```json
 {